matwerber1/aws-transit-gateway-attachment-routing-diagrams/README.md

 ### Example 3

 When the source and destination AZs are the same and both AZs have a TGW attachment, the routing will prefer to exit the TGW via the attachment in the same AZ (AZ-A) via the bold red path.
-However, it's *possible* that traffic might exit via the red dotted line in destination AZ-B and then cross over to final target in AZ-A via the red dotted line:
+However, it's *possible* that some traffic might exit via the red dotted line in destination AZ-B and then cross over to final target in AZ-A via the red dotted line:

 ![example 3](example3.png)